dry-python/returns/docs/pages/context.rst

 1. When you already have a lot of code written in a different approach: in OOP and/or imperative styles
-2. When you need to pass dependencies into a very deep level of your call stack implicitly (without modifing the whole stack), this is called magic
+2. When you need to pass dependencies into a very deep level of your call stack implicitly (without modifying the whole stack), this is called magic
 3. When you not rely on types for dependencies.
    There are cases when DI is made by names or tags